shterjovad/RNMP_HW1/README.md

-Sure, let's break down this code piece by piece to understand what it does.
-This code seems to be a part of a data processing application using Apache Flink and Kafka for stream processing.
+This code is part of a data processing application using Apache Flink and Kafka for stream processing.

 ### Package Declaration
 ```java